henrywatkins/python-euler/README.md

 $$
 where e_k are the powers of the prime factor representation of n.

+#### Problem 15

+This is a graph path counting problem.
+Create the adjacency matrix of the graph (directed graph so not symmetric, no loops).
+The number of paths of length k between vertex i and j is given by the power of the adjacency matrix.
+$$
+C_k = A^k
+$$

 #### Problem 16

 dynamic typing makes this easy, just get 2**1000 then convert to string then to individual digits and sum